roopsBee/mern-boiler/README.md

 -move title on app bar to home screen to avoid overlap on mobile screens

 -disable auth buttons and change clicked to signing in text.

--change github button primary colour to dark grey

--remove padding/margin on mobile, on container and main